Project 3: E-Zly Distinguished?

 Many textbooks describe only “classic” methods for these reactions, but organic chemists have developed a variety of novel reagents and conditions to enable the direct production of aldehydes from primary alcohols.
 One such system is the combination of iodobenzene diacetate (IBD) with a catalytic quantity of TEMPO (2,2,2,6-tetramethylpiperidin-1-oxyl).
 Although the mechanism of this transformation is complex, TEMPO is likely the active oxidizing agent while IBD is the stoichiometric oxidant.
 This means that a molecule of TEMPO will oxidize a molecule of the alcohol.
 In the process, the TEMPO molecule is reduced and no longer useful as an oxidant.
 The IBD then re-oxidizes the TEMPO molecule, which can subsequently react with a fresh molecule of alcohol.
 The IBD molecule is consumed in this process because it is reduced to iodobenzene.
 In fact, the mechanism involves several TEMPO-based intermediates as outlined in Figure 4.
 In Project 3, you will apply the TEMPO/IBD oxidation reaction to generate either geranial or neral from the corresponding alcohol.

 Additional Background: Purification by Derivatization

-Since the bisulfite addition is reversible, the aldehyde may be regenerated from the solid derivative by shifting the equilibrium appropriately.
-This may be accomplished by dissolving the derivative in water and adding acetaldehyde.
-Any bisulfite eliminated from the derivative is quickly consumed by the acetaldehyde, further driving the equilibrium toward the desired product.
+Since the bisulfite addition is reversible, the aldehyde may be regenerated from the solid derivative by shifting the equilibrium appropriately (Figure 6).
+This may be accomplished by refluxing the derivative in excess water.
 The aldehyde product, an oil, is then obtained by simple liquid-liquid extraction and removal of the solvent.